 Maybe, maybe we blame somethin’ immaterial.
 Sin.
 Evil.
 The machinations of things greater than us.
 And we seek salvation in action, in prayer.
 In holy violence.
 Is that what you were lookin’ for, Hadrian?
 When you killed than man, Jericho?

 Or maybe, like a fiddler on a bad night, we blame the instrument.
-You know somethin’ about that, Lem.
+You know somethin’I'm about that, Lem.
 Hella does too.
 How much you blamed on that blade?
 That Blade in the Dark?
 You think that’s what led you to kill Angelo?
 Calhoun?
 The son of my kin, remember.
 You think I miss that?
 Ain’t a damn thing I don’t know about, remember?

 Or maybe, like Adaire, you blame others.
 That farmer who didn’t pull his weight, the church that demanded tithe but did not shepherd its people.
 The village that turned on your family.
 Or, like me, on my bad days, you blame your family itself.
 It’s so easy for me to do.
 To wonder if this cancer began when I raised Samot from shadow to light, if when I gave that boy flesh, maybe, he took somethin’ from me in exchange.